w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-* Presentational:
-	* Recap on the most common accessibility barriers and features already mentioned in previous lessons and explain that they might affect several groups of people with disabilities.
-	* Mention that the solutions for these problems might also be used by several people with disabilities.
+* Presentational: Recap on the most common accessibility barriers and features already mentioned in previous lessons and explain that they might affect several groups of people with disabilities.
+Mention that the solutions for these problems might also be used by several people with disabilities.
 Examples of this solutions may be text-to-speech (which might be used both by people with vision impairments and also by people with cognitive disabilities).
-	* Mention that every individual uses the web in a different way regardless of the type of disability they may have.
+Mention that every individual uses the web in a different way regardless of whether or not they have a disability.

 ##### Suggested activities